Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Differential privacy's protection against copying

 A dataset $\D$ is \emph{golden} if at most one item $w\in \D$ stems from any copyrighted work $c$.\footnotemark~ That item could be $c$ itself or a derivative work.
 No protected original expression appears in more than one element of a golden dataset.
 For example, it can contain one copy or parody of the \emph{Abbey Road} album cover (not both), and many parodies of the out-of-copyright \emph{Mona Lisa}.
-Remark~\ref{remark:golden-data-over-time} explains why golden datasets will typically remain golden as the set of in-copyright works evolves over time. \begin{definition}[Golden dataset] Let $\Graph = (\W,\Edges)$ be a copyright dependency graph, and $\C\sub\W$ be the set of in-copyright works.
-A dataset $\D$ is \emph{golden} (with respect to $\Graph$, $\C$) if for all $c\in \C$ sthere is at most one $w\in \D$ such that $(c,w) \in \Edges$. \end{definition} \ifNEURIPS
+Remark~\ref{remark:golden-data-over-time} explains why golden datasets will typically remain golden as the set of in-copyright works evolves over time.